Difficult driving, closed schools, cancelled flights: What to expect from Northeast snowstorm

 Thunderstorms were rolling through both states Monday, and the rough weather also extended into the Florida panhandle.

-Associated Press writers Steve LeBlanc in Boston; Jeff Martin in Atlanta; and Ron Todt in Philadelphia contributed to this report.
+Associated Press writers Steve LeBlanc in Boston; Jeff Martin in Atlanta; Mike Balsamo in Stony Brook, New York; Bruce Shipkowski in Toms River, New Jersey; and Ron Todt in Philadelphia contributed to this report.

 Credit: AP